yegor256/blog/_posts/2020/may/2020-05-05-open-source-arms-race.md

     They listen to open source projects, because they trust them much more than they trust Google, IBM or Microsoft.
-Tech companies are smart, but their decisions are based on monetary reasons, while open source projects are much more free to do what is right, instead of what is profitable.
+Tech companies are smart, but their decisions are based on monetary reasons, while open source projects are much freer to do what is right, instead of what is profitable.
     And programmers usually get very skeptical when open projects are acquired by large enterprises, like
     [Java by Oracle](https://www.reddit.com/r/linux/comments/2e2c1o/what_do_we_hate_oracle_for/)